 However, within the Group there is a subsidiary that exceeds the requirements for reporting on employee engagement (Cadent Gas Limited), with an average number of employees of 5,945 (2021: 5,258).
 Cadent Gas Limited has provided extensive disclosure in relation to employee engagement.
-For further information on these activities and disclosure, including principal decisions and the effect of engagement on them, please refer to the Cadent Gas Annual Report and Accounts 2021/22.
+For further information on these activities and disclosure, including principal decisions and the effect of engagement on them, please refer to the employee statement in the Cadent Gas Annual Report and Accounts 2021/22.